vgtomahawk/Charmanteau-CamReady/Code/README_CODE.txt

 - "HOLDOUTTEST": Trains the model on D_WIKI and evaluates on D_BLIND (Held-out set, 1223 examples).

    Output: Outputs the performance of both of our model and the BASELINE (Deri and Knight et al, 2015) on D_BLIND

+Instructions To Query the Model for Arbitrary Words:
+To query the trained model multiple times, follow the following steps.
+- First train it in "HOLDOUTTEST".
+This will save the trained model(s) (ensemble) in Buffer/ directory.
+- Refer to query.py for an idea of how to query the model (alternatively, view the following code snippet) import barebones_enc_dec as bed predictor=bed.getModel() answers=bed.query("<word1>","<word2>",predictor) #word1 and word2 are all-character, lowercase strings (no whitespaces, numbers, special characters) answers is the top-5 list of answers.
+  Note that once the model is loaded, it can be queried multiple times.

 Parameters: